drug-design/course/docs/chapters/peptidomimetics.md

 ### From Peptides to Non-peptidic Molecules

-The entire spectrum of molecules is schematically represented in the following diagram.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/from-peptides-to-non-peptidic-molecules-aa61769b'><i class='fa fa-play' aria-hidden='true'></i></button>The entire spectrum of molecules is schematically represented in the following diagram.
 The initial peptide reference structures are on the left side while the ideal non-peptidic structures are located on the right side of the spectrum.
 The greater the distance, the less peptidic the molecule is.
 There are two routes for such transformations, which will be described in the next pages.
 *[nce]: New Chemical Entity: a compound not previously described.